TecMint.com is a community driven Linux website. Our motto is to provide an effortless howto’s to our valuable readers.

 19. Find all Empty Files

-To file all empty files under certain path.
+To find all empty files under a certain path.

 # find /tmp -type f -empty